Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • blood poisoning.

-These drugs do not work against viruses.
-During epidemics of influenza or SARS, they will not protect against infection and will not cure the patient.
-The doctor may prescribe antibiotics if viral disease develops bacterial infection.
-The patient cannot independently determine what causes the disease, all medicines should be taken only as directed by a specialist.
+These drugs do not act on viruses.
+During epidemics of influenza or ARVI, they will not protect against infection and will not cure the patient.
+The doctor may prescribe antibiotics if there is viral disease develops bacterial infection.
+The patient cannot independently determine what causes the disease; all medications must be taken only as prescribed by a specialist.

-Particular care must be taken when treating a child.
-It is advisable even during pregnancy to find a good pediatrician who will not give the baby extra chemicals, but in time he will see that it is impossible to do without drugs.
-This doctor will observe the baby from birth, find out all its features and, in case of a serious illness, prescribe the most gentle drug.
+You need to be especially careful when treating a child.
+It is advisable to find a good pediatrician during pregnancy who will not give the baby unnecessary chemicals, but in time he will see that it is impossible to do without drugs.
+This doctor will observe the baby from birth, learn all its characteristics and, in case of a serious illness, prescribe the most gentle drug.

 If the doctor nevertheless prescribed antibiotics, and you doubt the need for their use, you can seek advice from another specialist.
-Not all doctors have sufficient knowledge and experience, sometimes they just want to insure against possible complications.
-Never take strong drugs yourself, no matter how great the temptation to get well quickly.
-It is better to lie down for a couple of extra days so that the recovery of the body goes naturally.
+Not all doctors have sufficient knowledge and experience; sometimes they just want to insure against possible complications.
+Never take strong medications yourself, no matter how great the temptation to get well quickly.
+It’s better to rest for a couple of extra days so that the body recovers naturally.

-If you need to take potent drugs, minimize the harm of antibiotics.
-First of all, carefully listen to your doctor's instructions on how to take the medicine and follow his recommendations.
-Remember that both doctors and pharmacists can also make mistakes or forget to give all prescriptions.
+If you need to take potent drugs, keep the harm of antibiotics to a minimum.
+First of all, listen carefully to your doctor's instructions on how to take the medicine and follow his recommendations.
+Remember that doctors and pharmacists can also make mistakes or forget to give all the prescriptions.

 Observe the following rules.

-• Read the instructions, especially the section on contraindications and compatibility with other drugs, in case of the presence of the diseases indicated there, consult a doctor.
+• Read the instructions, especially the section on contraindications and compatibility with other drugs, and if you have the diseases listed there, consult your doctor.

-• In an empty stomach, the drug will irritate the mucous membrane, before taking it, eat a small portion of food.
+• In an empty stomach, the drug will irritate the mucous membrane; eat a small portion of food before taking it.

-• Alcohol is incompatible with many medications, choose one thing: either drink or be treated.
+• Alcohol is incompatible with many medications, choose one thing: either drink or get treatment.

-• Even if you have fully recovered, take the full course to destroy all disease-causing bacteria.
+• Even if you have fully recovered, take the full course to destroy all pathogenic bacteria.

-The author of the Rolzateevo.ru website figured out the issue and learned how to restore beneficial microorganisms during antibiotic treatment.
+The author of the site Рolzateevo.ru figured out the issue and learned how to restore beneficial microorganisms during antibiotic treatment.
 While taking medications, it is recommended to take nutritional supplements with lactobacilli and probiotics.

-Doctors have repeatedly raised the issue that the bulk of the drugs sold only by prescription.
-They do this not to once again drive the patient to the clinic.
-If one person takes antibiotics uncontrollably, it will be bad only for him.
-When such a phenomenon becomes widespread, the population unconsciously begins to carry out a selection experiment: to remove pathogenic microbes that are not affected by any drugs.
-Scientists have to synthesize drugs that kill all living things, including the human body.
+Doctors have repeatedly raised the issue that the bulk of drugs should be sold only by prescription.
+They do this not to force the patient into the clinic once again.
+If one person takes antibiotics uncontrollably, only he will feel bad.
+When such a phenomenon becomes widespread, the population unconsciously begins to carry out a selection experiment: to breed pathogenic microbes that are not affected by any drugs.
+Scientists have to synthesize medications that kill all living things, including the human body.
 Have pity on your children and grandchildren, do not take antibiotics unless absolutely necessary.

-And the most annoying thing is that after the end of the course of antibiotics, pathogenic microbes are capable of seizing power in the intestines (and in the vagina, by the way, too).
-Then it will take a long time and hard to treat complications.
-If the drug is chosen incorrectly, an absurd situation may develop: “bad” pathogenic bacteria will heroically hold out under the onslaught of the drug, and “good” ones will die.
+And the most annoying thing is that after finishing a course of antibiotics, pathogenic microbes are capable of seizing power in the intestines (and in the vagina, too).
+Then you will have to treat complications for a long time and persistently.
+If the drug is chosen incorrectly, a generally absurd situation may arise: “bad” pathogenic bacteria will heroically resist the onslaught of the drug, and “good” ones will die.
 Cruel and unfair!
-And most importantly, inflammation, contrary to expectations, will only expand.
+And most importantly, the inflammation, contrary to expectations, will only expand.

-2. The antibiotic ceases to help with frequent use.
-In the 19th century, most adult city dwellers died of pneumonia, which developed as a complication of the flu.
+2. The antibiotic stops helping if used frequently.
+In the 19th century, most adult city residents died from pneumonia, which developed as a complication of the flu.
 Now, thanks to the heroes of our article, we are insured against danger.
-However, mankind's passion for antibiotics has led to the fact that pathogens gradually adapt to them.
-In medical language, this is called "antibiotic resistance" - a global phenomenon that is very scary for doctors.
+However, mankind's passion for antibiotics has led to the fact that pathogens are gradually adapting to them.
+In medical parlance, this is called “antibiotic resistance” - a global phenomenon that greatly frightens doctors.

-“Due to uncontrolled use, drugs stop working, and there is a risk that we will eventually return to the situation of the 19th century,” says Vladimir Rafalsky, clinical pharmacologist, head of the research center “GBOU VPO Smolensk State Medical Academy” of the Ministry of Health of the Russian Federation; Doctor of Medical Sciences, Professor.
-“Already, more than 25,000 people a year die in Europe due to antibiotic resistance.”
-Can you guess what to do so that microorganisms do not get used to drugs?
-Less use of drugs!
-Quick wins over a cold with strong means“teach” the body to resist them, and when antibiotics are really needed, they may no longer work.
+“Due to uncontrolled use, medications stop working, and there is a risk that we will eventually return to the situation of the 19th century,” says Vladimir Rafalsky, clinical pharmacologist, head of the research center of the State Budgetary Educational Institution of Higher Professional Education of the Smolensk State Medical Academy of the Ministry of Health of the Russian Federation; Doctor of Medicine, Professor.
+“Already, antibiotic resistance kills more than 25,000 people a year in Europe.”
+Can you guess what to do to prevent microorganisms from getting used to the drugs?
+Use medications less often!
+Quick victories over colds with help strong means they “train” the body to resist them, and when antibiotics are really needed, they may no longer work.

 Choose antibiotics local action.
 Ask your doctor if possible to prescribe a topical medication.
-For example, ladies with certain inflammatory diseases tablets or suppositories may be prescribed in the vagina.
-The latter is a local antibiotic: it will kill those microorganisms that it “reaches out”, but does not enter the bloodstream and does not spread throughout the body.
-This means that the effect of the drug will not affect the entire body and will not give complications (intestinal dysbiosis, for example).
+For example, ladies with certain inflammatory diseases tablets or suppositories may be prescribed into the vagina.
+The latter is a local antibiotic: it will kill those microorganisms that it “reaches”, but will not enter the bloodstream and will not spread throughout the body.
+This means that the effect of the drug will not affect the entire body and will not cause complications (intestinal dysbiosis, for example).
 There are local medicines in the form of throat sprays, ointments and gels for external use.

-Well, the system should be swallowed in the form of tablets, capsules, syrups or received in injections and droppers.
-It will act everywhere and at the same time: we treat the throat - we get a "thrush" as side effect.
+Well, the systemic one must be swallowed in the form of tablets, capsules, syrups or received in injections and droppers.
+It will act everywhere and at the same time: we treat the throat - we get “thrush” as side effect.
 Of course, systemic antibiotics are stronger and in some cases really necessary.
-Therefore, it is hard to put pressure on the doctor and demand local remedy not worth it either.
+Therefore, put hard pressure on the doctor and demand local remedy It's also not worth it.

-Do not forget about antifungal drugs.“You can prevent dysbacteriosis, disruption of the flora of the mucous membranes of the gastrointestinal tract, vagina and urethra by taking antifungal drugs and probiotics at the same time,” says Aksana Tashmatova, general practitioner at SM-Clinic.
-The latter, as you know, beneficial bacteria.
-They should be drunk in parallel with antibiotics and thus populate the intestines with good microorganisms.
-For best effect You can diversify your life with probiotic candles.
-Antifungal drugs are needed in order, as the name implies, to destroy harmful fungi that the antibiotic cannot cope with - then they certainly will not capture the slightly affected microflora.
+Don't forget about antifungal drugs.“You can prevent dysbacteriosis, a violation of the flora of the mucous membranes of the gastrointestinal tract, vagina and urethra, by simultaneously taking antifungal drugs and probiotics,” says Aksana Tashmatova, general practitioner at SM-Clinic.
+The latter, as you know, - beneficial bacteria.
+They should be taken in parallel with antibiotics and thus populate the intestines with good microorganisms.
+For best effect You can diversify your life with probiotic suppositories.
+Antifungal drugs are needed in order, as the name suggests, to destroy harmful fungi that an antibiotic cannot cope with - then they certainly will not take over the somewhat damaged microflora.

 Eat properly.
-In the process of taking antibiotics, pathogenic bacteria will die, and these wastes must be removed from the body as quickly as possible - drink more and not overload the body with heavy food.
+In the process of taking antibiotics, pathogenic bacteria will die, and this waste must be removed from the body as quickly as possible - drink more and do not overload the body with heavy food.